 Have you heard of The Silk Mill?
-It’s a company in the UK that produces silk thread for needlework.
+It’s a company in France that produces silk thread for needlework.
 It’s a nice company – professional, friendly, and… silk producing.
 What more could you want?
 I had the opportunity to try out some of their threads this week, and so I thought I would introduce them to you.

 The Silk Mill produces an amazing color range of silk threads for hand embroidery and other needlework techniques.
 They have over 500 colors, and it looks as if they are producing new colors with regularity.